SuperKogito/SuperKogito.github.io/src/blog/2019/02/17/cryptography_overview.rst

 It is the cornerstone of modern communications security and is based on various mathematical concepts and theories such as: number theory, computational complexity theory and probability theory :footcite:`Kessler`.
 The following post provides a quick overview of various cryptography concepts such as encryption, decryption and hashing.

-Types of cryptographic algorithms
+Types of cryptography algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Cryptographic algorithms can be classified according to various criteria :footcite:`Kessler`.
+Cryptography algorithms can be classified according to various criteria :footcite:`Kessler`.
 One can distinguish them, according to the number of their deployed keys, which results in the following three categories:

 - **Secret Key Cryptography (SKC):** or “Symmetric encryption”, uses one single shared key for both encryption and decryption to provide privacy and confidentiality :footcite:`Kessler,Tamimi`.
 - **Public Key Cryptography (PKC):** or “Asymmetric encryption” uses one keys couple: A public key for encryption and a private key for decryption :footcite:`Kessler`.
 It is essentially used for authentication, non-repudiation, and key exchange :footcite:`Tamimi`.